About Us

 Our People

-Shaun began his swimming career at Norwood Swimming Club in 1995.
+Luke began his swimming career at Norwood Swimming Club in 1995.
 He swam with the High Performance Squad until 2005 before moving onto playing State Water Polo and taking up a coaching position in 2007 with SASI Water Polo and SA Water Polo.

 Shaun joined the Norwood Swim School coaching team in 2005, beginning as junior coach before becoming permanent assistant coach to (then head coach) Peter Bishop in 2008.
 Shaun became Head Coach in 2012 and has gone on to represent Australia as a coach.